Expert Cat Care Advice

 Why Do Cats Roll in the Dirt?
 The Psychology of the Dust Bath

-Why does your perfectly clean, heavily groomed indoor cat immediately sprint outside and violently throw themselves into the dirtiest patch of dry soil they can find?
+Why does your perfectly clean, well-groomed indoor cat immediately sprint outside and throw themselves into the dirtiest patch of dry soil they can find?
 Uncover the science of feline scent marking, natural flea repellents, and the thermal dust bath.

 KittyCorner Team